Updated April 2019

 When an evacuation is ordered, affected students, faculty, and staff will be required to leave the evacuated area.
 In the event of a full campus evacuation, UAPD will work with UA Parking and Transportation to assist motorists leaving campus.
 If a prolonged evacuation is required, the Red Cross may be requested to shelter those students who are unable to return home and need assistance.

 The Division of Strategic Communications will test the UA Alerts system annually by sending a test message to the entire campus community.
 The test will be documented and include the date, time, and notification results.
-In conjunction with this test, Strategic Communications will publicize the web addresses of the Annual Campus Security and Fire Safety Report and the Office of Emergency Preparedness.
+In conjunction with this test, Strategic Communications will publicize the web addresses of the Annual Campus Security and Fire Safety Report and the Office of Emergency Management.
 Both websites contain the University’s emergency response, notification, and evacuation procedures.
 Strategic Communications will also annually test the Campus PA system.

 This policy will be published in the Annual Campus Security and Fire Safety Report (pdf).